Skip to content

 Hey, don't take my word for it.
 The following was taken from some PAT testing guidance I found on line here.

 Under normal circumstances, the current will go to the appliance down the live wire first passing through the plug fuse (and any internal fuse).
 If the appliance has a fault and draws too much current, the fuse would detect this and blow.
 If the live and neutral wires are crossed over, the current passes down the neutral first.
-The result is the equipment user could be at risk if the appliance has a fault.
+The result is that safety could be compromised if the appliance has a fault.

-I therefore include a little kit with Galaxy and recommend that while the box is open, input mains polarity is corrected.
+I therefore include a couple of bits with Galaxy like an insulating boot that fits over the back of the IEC socket.
+I also recommend that while the box is open, you check the input mains polarity and correct it if it's wrong.

 Mains power input to the Behringer DEQ2496 can be non-standard